rocketblend/rocketblend-desktop/README.md

 RocketBlend Desktop is designed to elevate your [Blender](https://www.blender.org/) workflow by simplifying dependency management, and enhancing the discoverability of local projects.

 It streamlines the management of Blender builds and addons, ensures smooth handling of project dependencies powered by [RocketBlend](https://github.com/rocketblend/rocketblend), and provides tools to efficiently organize and access your `.blend` projects.
-Project data is conveniently stored in `.yaml` files alongside your `.blend` files, enabling easy project sharing and synchronization.

 > [!NOTE]
 > **Important:** RocketBlend Desktop is currently under active development and still evolving.
 As such, expect significant changes, potential bugs, and incomplete features.
 We recommend holding off on using it until it reaches a more stable release.